Lara, Victoria

 Lara is a town in Victoria, 18 km north-east of the Geelong CBD.
 Situated inland from the Princes Freeway to Melbourne, it lies 6 km south of the You Yangs.
 Its population at the 2021 census was 19,014.

+The name "Lara" derives from a Wadawurrung word laa, laarr or larra, meaning "stone" or "building made of stone".
+It was first assigned by Europeans to the cadastral parish of Lara, situated to the west of the You Yangs, before being applied to the town in 1874.